r57zone/DSAdvance/README.md

 6. If necessary, change the dead zones of the sticks, triggers or other parameters in the configuration file `Config.ini`.
 7. (Optional) To enable operation of two gamepads, change the `Enabled` parameter to `1` in the `SecondaryGamepad` section.
 You can also adjust dead zones for sticks, triggers, and colors.
 8. When used with Steam games, in the controller settings, disable `Playstation personal settings`.
-9. It is also recommended to install [HidHide](https://github.com/nefarius/HidHide/releases), then in the `HidHide Configuration Client` add `DSAdvance.exe` and turn on the parameter `Enable device hiding` (If turned off).
-It is necessary so that the game did not see our controller, and saw only emulated Xbox 360 gamepad.
+9. It is also recommended to hide your controller for modern games so that they detect only the emulated, advanced Xbox 360 controller.
+To do this, install [HidHide](https://github.com/nefarius/HidHide/releases).
+Then, in the `HidHide Configuration Client`, under the `Devices` tab, check your controller (for example, Sony Wireless Controller) and enable the `Enable device hiding` option (if it is disabled).
+In the `Applications` tab, add the path to `DSAdvance.exe`.
+You can also check [this guide](https://github.com/user-attachments/assets/13ad8583-4b32-4a0d-b9a6-8e6c5bfcca71) showing exactly where to click.
+Through the Launcher, you can do the same, except adding the gamepad to the hidden devices list.
 10. (Optional) To launch from the notification area (tray), by double-clicking, you can add a shortcut to `Launcher.exe` to Windows startup `%AppData%\Microsoft\Windows\Start Menu\Programs\Startup`.
 11. (Optional) To run third-party utilities via Launcher, specify the title and path to the application in the configuration file.